sinaru/Procyon/README.md

 </script>
 ```

-Each Application should reside in a sub-directory (i.e. 'App directory').
-The first parameter of the App class takes the location of this directory
+In the body of the page, you should have `<div id="app"></div>`.
+This is where the application is going to render in to.

-relatively to the current root directory.
+The first parameter of the App class takes the location of application directory relatively to the current root directory.

-In the body of the page, you should also have `<div id="app">`.
-This is where the application is going to render to.
+If the application also located in the root directory, simply pas `.` as the application path.

-Also, it is important you never store anything "private" in your root directory as the whole directory is accessible to public.
+Also, it is important you never store anything "private" in your application directory as the whole directory is accessible to public.

 ## App directory structure